ivadomed/ivadomed/docs/source/tutorials/two_class_microscopy_seg_2d_unet.rst

      "length_2D": [256, 256]
      "stride_2D": [244, 244]

 - ``postprocessing:binarize_maxpooling``: Used to binarize predictions across all classes in multiclass models.
+For each pixel, the class, including the background class, with the highest output probability will be segmented.

   .. code-block:: xml